sahin/TVOSSlideViewController/README.md

 TVOSSlideViewController
 ===

+Container view controller with left and right drawer controlling by pan gesture for tvOS.
-tvOS container view controller inspired by the [zova](http://get.zova.com/) tvos app.
+inspired by the [zova](http://get.zova.com/) tvos app.

 Features
 ----